RenaSchott/Project3-Battleship/README.md

         - was used to write the code and commit it to GitHub
     - Heroku
         - was used to deploy the project
+    - CI Python Linter
+        - was used for finding errors
     - Languagetool
         - was used to check the spelling and grammar in the README file.